Nishvika/pipeline-examples/docs/BEST_PRACTICES.md

 * For `Jenkinsfile`s, make sure to put `#!/usr/bin/env groovy` at the top of the file so that IDEs, GitHub diffs, etc properly detect the language and do syntax highlighting for you.
  * But note that this doesn't mean you can run "groovy Jenkinsfile" or "./Jenkinsfile" - Pipeline doesn't run standalone!
 This is just a trick to help in your IDE, etc.

-# Groovy gotchas
-* Don’t have the Groovy interpreter making blocking i/o calls, i.e., `HTTPClient` and the like - these can cause real problems with resumability, and also require a lot of explicit whitelisting of methods in the Script Security plugin, which is not ideal.
-* Don’t use the Groovy scripting in place of shell scripting - work coming for the ability to run a Groovy step on the node as with the normal Groovy plugin build step, but until then, shell out, even if it’s just to do `sh 'groovy foo.groovy'`.

-# Scripted Pipeline development tips
-* When developing new flows, you can often iterate faster with an inline pipeline, rather than running from SCM.
-You can use the 'load' operation to load common utility methods from common pipelines, and then as you finish out methods, commit them to the utility flows.
-This lets you strike a balance between having traceability on commits and being able to move fast.
- * NOTE: this isn't possible with Multibranch pipelines, since those *have* to pull their script from SCM completely, so you will probably want to do your initial development iteration on a single branch using this approach before moving to `Jenkinsfile`s.